PDS Biotechnology: Q2 Earnings Snapshot - NewsBreak

 etfdailynews.com

-Koppers Holdings Inc. (NYSE:KOP – Get Rating) – Equities research analysts at Barrington Research lowered their Q3 2022 EPS estimates for shares of Koppers in a report issued on Monday, August 8th.
-Barrington Research analyst C. Howe now expects that the specialty chemicals company will post earnings per share of $1.20 for the quarter, down from their prior forecast of $1.26.
-The consensus estimate for Koppers’ current full-year earnings is $4.10 per share.
+Main Street Capital Co.
+(NYSE:MAIN – Get Rating) – Investment analysts at Oppenheimer upped their Q3 2022 earnings per share estimates for shares of Main Street Capital in a report issued on Sunday, August 7th.
+Oppenheimer analyst M. Penn now forecasts that the financial services provider will post earnings per share of $0.75 for the quarter, up from their previous estimate of $0.73.
+The consensus estimate for Main Street Capital’s current full-year earnings is $2.89 per share.
+Oppenheimer also issued estimates for Main Street Capital’s Q4 2022 earnings at $0.76 EPS, FY2022 earnings at $2.99 EPS, Q1 2023 earnings at $0.77 EPS, Q2 2023 earnings at $0.78 EPS, Q3 2023 earnings at $0.78 EPS, Q4 2023 earnings at $0.79 EPS and FY2023 earnings at $3.12 EPS.

 Bright Health: Q2 Earnings Insights